Babar (TV series): Babar and Father Christmas

-The 1986 television film Babar and Father Christmas won the 1987 Gemini award for Best Animated Program or Series.
+The 1986 television film Babar and Father Christmas won the 1987 Gemini Award for Best Animated Program or Series.
 It first aired on HBO in the United States on December 5, 1986, on the CBC in Canada on December 15, on the BBC in the United Kingdom on Christmas Eve 1986 and on the ABC in Australia on Christmas Day 1987.
 The film's DVD title is also known as Babar et le Père Noël in France.
 The film was made in Canada.
 The song "Christmas in Celesteville" was featured in the TV film.
 Gary Morton wrote the music and Merilyn Read wrote the lyrics.
 John Brough, Geri Childs, Teresa Dunn, and Craig Kennedy are credited as singers.

 Revival series (2001)

 There was a short-lived revival of the animated series that aired in 2001 on TVOntario's TVOKids block, Knowledge Network, and France 3.
-Nelvana Limited returned to co-produce this series, alongside Ellipseanime and the Kodansha company.
+Nelvana Limited returned to co-produce this series, alongside Ellipseanime and the Japanese company Kodansha.
 Most of the episodes for the revival series have Babar and his family traveling in a hot-air balloon to different lands of adventure, such as the Land of Toys.
-None of the voice cast from the previous series returned for the revival, though Dan Lett would go on to voice adult Pom in Babar and the Adventures of Badou.
+None of the voice cast from the previous series returned for the revival, though Dan Lett, who voiced Babar, would go on to voice his son Pom's adult self in Babar and the Adventures of Badou.